 Students are to log "in" and "out" on the clinical site computer before and after their scheduled clinical assignment.
+Any alterations to your daily schedule must be documented as a time exception in Trajecsys.
 The student must be at their clinical assignment before the start of their shift and ready to begin at the time designated.
 If the student is late, they must log into the tracking system Trajecsys, perform a time exception.
 All time exceptions need to be verified and documented within the time exception.